 Airborne Lidar – Discrete Return or Full Waveform?

-This paper from 2011 provides an excellent treatment of the difference between discrete return airborne lidar and full waveform digital signal processing.
+This paper provides an excellent treatment of the difference between discrete return airborne lidar and full waveform digital signal processing.
 Each has its strengths and weaknesses.

 - Discrete return (DR) airborne lidar systems can record 4 returns

 - Full waveform (FW) can record an unlimited number in theory